 Key West, Florida

 The 3.5-mile-long Key West is a Floridian favorite for a reason.
-Along with the powdery beaches, there’s Ernest Hemingway’s former home, the best damn key lime pie and cafe con leche at the 70-year-old institution, 5 Brothers, and more contemporary stops like the buzzy 430 Duval restaurant run by Chef Andrew Nguyen.
+Along with the powdery beaches, there’s everything from Ernest Hemingway’s former home to superb key lime pie and café con leche at the 70-year-old institution, 5 Brothers.
+Throw in an on-trend, chef-driven restaurant scene and you’ve got a recipe for a great time.

 Mackinac Island, Michigan